Intensive and Critical Care

 Your baby's care team also includes you.
 The NICU embraces the family-centered care philosophy, which means you as the parent are an integral part of your baby’s health care team.
 While in the NICU, babies do better when parents and other family members are involved in their care.

-Family involvement is encouraged 24 hours a day, seven days a week.
+Family involvement is encouraged 24/7.
 Parents are not considered “visitors.”
 NICU staff members are sensitive to your needs and are committed to serving your entire family.
 NICU staff members receive great satisfaction hearing parents refer to them as “part of the family.”
 After your baby's discharge, our NICU team will follow up with you to see how you are doing.
 We want you to feel confident about your care, and we want to hear your concerns.

 The NICU team is involved in advanced clinical research and conducts an outpatient NICU follow-up program to improve our care.
 The team also is involved in quality improvement projects to increase safety and decrease the risks associated with premature or sick newborns.